Famous Logo Designers & What They Got Right

 Pictorial marks are graphic-based logos ideal for well-established popular businesses and do not need their names spelled out.
 Their logos symbolise the company, create a unique identity for the brand, and become almost more popular than it.

-Let’s consider some well-known designs: the Twitter bird, the Apple logo, the Snapchat ghost, the panda for WWF, and Target’s bullseye.
-All these brands are renowned; therefore, their brand marks are instantly recognisable.
+Let’s consider some of the most famous company logos: the Twitter bird, the Apple logo, the Snapchat ghost, the panda for WWF, and Target’s bullseye.
+All these popular logos are renowned worldwide; therefore, their brand marks are instantly recognisable.

 Although this logo style works well for famous brands, we wouldn’t recommend it for new businesses still building their name.